Sinestro38/Sinestro38/README.md

 I'm Pavan, a 17-year old quantum enthusiast 👨‍💻 that is passionate about software development among other topics.
 I'm into capital markets and dare I say it, also a self-proclaimed Notion wiz.🏄‍♂️.

-- 🌱 I’m currently learning qiskit and other quantum algorithms
+- 🌱 I’m currently learning quantum algorithms in the finance and chemistry space using qiskit
 - 💬 Let's discuss: tech, stocks, fitness

 That's all from me :dash: